 Dirty wounds.
 These are wounds in which a known infection is present at the time of the surgery.

 These are other risk factors for SSIs:

-Surgery that lasts more than two hours
+Having surgery that lasts more than 2 hours

 Having other medical problems or diseases

 Being an elderly adult

 Having emergency surgery